 Syntax Description bootflash: (Optional) Source or destination location for internal bootflash memory. slot0: (Optional) Source or destination location for the CompactFlash memory or PCMCIA card. volatile: (Optional) Source or destination location for volatile file system. directory Name of the directory to remove.
 Defaults Uses the current d efault directory.
 Command Modes EXEC Mode.
 Command History Release Modification 1.0(2) This command was introduced.
-Usage Guidelines This command is only valid on flash file systems.
-The rmdir comma and deletes an existing directory at the current directory level or at a specified directory level.
-The director ry must be empty to be deleted.
-Examples ry must be empty to be deleted.
-Imple deletes the directory called test in the slot0 directory: Examples ample deletes the directory called test in the slot0 directory: Examples The following exa switch# rmdir s1 The following exa ample deletes the directory called test in the slot0 directory:
+Users Ovidelines Usage Guidelines only valid on flash file systems.
+Usage Guidelines The rmdir comma only valid on flash file systems. and deletes an existing directory at the current directory level or at a specified directory ry must be empty to be deleted.
+The rmdir comma level.
+The director and deletes an existing directory at the current directory level or at a specified directory Usage Guidelines Examples The rmdir comma level.
+The director and deletes an existing directory at the current directory level or at a specified directory ry must be empty to be deleted.
+The rmdir comma level.
+The director The following exa switch# rmdir s1 The following exa and deletes an existing directory at the current directory level or at a specified directory ry must be empty to be deleted.